twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-12-mistaken-with-nibbana%zh.rst

 [Sayadaw gave these two talks on ten insight corruptions connected with Nibbāna.
 It was two weeks before his passing away.
 Round about three months before he delivered a talk on the qualities of a Stream Enterer in Mogok for the last day there.
 He knew himself he would not come back again.
 All these were checking for oneself in practice.

 Sayadaw gave an example of fake gold taking the place of real gold in daily use by most people.
 And it became popularity.
 He mentioned two kinds of counterfeit dhammas; i.e., theory and practice — pariyatti and paṭipatti.
-We can find these in some Budhists. ]
+We can find these in some Buddhists. ]

 ------